Eric-Tyrrell22/ProsperHealth/README.md

 This would avoid stale assessments a bit.
 Even better, you could have the calendar open a websocket (or SSE) and subscribe to a clinician's availability.
 Whether that's worth doing depends on how how many writes / updates you're dealing with, and how frequently a user selects a slot that was previously taken or deleted.

+I'm unsure if `#getAssessmentFollowUps` required a cache since I didn't load test the function.
+It obviously makes the function more verbose and difficult to follow.
+If I took more time, I'd do a proper test to see at what point the no-cache solution falls over.

+The SQL version of this is probably a lot more elegant, depending on the schema used.

 # Task 2